Termilator/Portfolio/README.md

 ![A picture of Termilator](/images/termilaattori.png)

 Hi!
-My name is Mila, I'm a second year student of information and communications technology at LAB University of Applied Sciences in Lahti, Finland.
+My name is Mila, I'm a third year student of information and communications technology at LAB University of Applied Sciences in Lahti, Finland.
 I am going to specialize in software and media technologies and am working hard on becoming a better programmer and learning all that I can about the industry.